CRAWFORD PHD COVID-19 INFO

 ACADEMIC AND RESEARCH SKILLS CONSULTATIONS

 You can still book in with Megan for a consultation on your text or other matters.
-Just send her and email, she'll set up a time, and you can do the consult by phone or Skype or whatever.
+Just send her and email, she'll set up a time, and you can do the consult by phone Zoom, WhatsApp, Skype or whatever.

 HEALTH AND WELLBEING